akhaled01/void/README.md

 };
 ```

+### using css

+Osiris handles css using css modules, you may declare them inside the `css` folder for typescript alias support, but really you can have em anywhere.

+> tailwind integration coming soon! look below for an example usage of css in osiris

 ### Adding Events

 You can use the `Signal` class to handle events.
 This class allows you to listen for and trigger events on DOM elements.